SurniaUlula/wpsso-schema-json-ld/readme.txt

 **Version 4.4.0-dev.1 (TBD)**

-Added support for the new Schema 'shippingDetails' property for WooCommerce products.
+Added support for the new Schema 'shippingDetails' property in Schema Product offers for WooCommerce products.
 [Google is now showing shipping costs from Schema markup in search results.](https://webmasters.googleblog.com/2020/09/new-schemaorg-support-for-retailer.html)

 * **New Features**
 	* None.
 * **Improvements**
-	* Added support for the new Schema 'shippingDetails' property for WooCommerce products.
+	* Added support for the new Schema 'shippingDetails' property in Schema Product offers for WooCommerce products.
 * **Bugfixes**
 	* None.
 * **Developer Notes**